It’s almost that time of year, we’ve had snow and ice and it will soon be Christmas…

 I do a fair bit of work for clients in the wedding industry and that has a big spike of interest in this period, as it suddenly dawns on couples “We’re getting married this year!”
 The search for suppliers suddenly becomes a bit more urgent.

 Well, if you offer any kind of service, people will be looking for suppliers who do what you do… They’ve got time on their hands and after they’ve browsed all of the shops, they’ll start looking at other things they need to get done.
 Someone to fix that guttering that drips when it rains, paint the front room, fix that wobbly chair, take away all the Christmas rubbish… you get the idea?

-I’ll ask again – Why does that effect my website?
+I’ll ask again – Why does that affect my website?